From Bean to Cup

 OK ! so you are wondering, how does this cherry become a wonderful drink, what’s the process and as we’ve got this coffee connection going I thought that I’d outline a typical arabica’s journey from fruit to drink.
 Coffee begins as a cherry fruit, ideally grown in high altitudes on volcanic soil and on slopes.
 It is picked of the trees very carefully because red ripe cherries can grow alongside unripe green ones.
 The ripe cherries are placed on a special basket that determines the weight and this incidentally is how some cherry pickers are paid.
 After that the cherries are sorted out and then go through a drying out phase.

 In summary, the darker the roast, the more you lower acidity but the more you loose out on the best tastes in the coffee – now remember that high acidity in coffee is what experts like.
 Acidity in coffee doesn’t mean you get heartburn as these acids are the good ones.
-Darker roasts also tend to be more oily and sweet as the sugars from the bean become caramelized.
+Darker roasts also tend to be more oily and not great as an espresso as they tend to be bitter.